Make the decision to implement a new perspective when under uncertainty.

 Get Acquainted Day

-Offered to all newly admitted students, Get Acquainted Day provides an opportunity for students to begin making connections with either Ms. Johnson or Ms. Trempe to get a better understanding of the resources available to support their academic success.
+Offered to all newly admitted students, Get Acquainted Day provides an opportunity for students to begin making connections with either Dr. Nepal, Dr. Johnson or Ms. Hipple to get a better understanding of the resources available to support their academic success.

 Study Strategies, Techniques and Tips

-Students are provided information related to strategies, techniques and tips for studying while in medical school, including authoritative resources available on the Office of Medical Education-Study Strategies: Medical School Pilot page (OME).
+Students are provided information related to strategies, techniques and tips for studying while in medical school, including authoritative resources available on the Department of Medical Education-Study Strategies: Medical School Pilot page (OME).

 Workshops and Seminars